yazici/swift/Documentation/PrettyPrinter.md

 passes the tokens and their computed lengths to *print*, which handles the actual printing of the tokens, automatically inserting line breaks and indents to obey a given maximum line length.
-We describe in detail how these functions have been implemented in SwiftFormat.
+We describe in detail how these functions have been implemented in swift-format.

 ## Tokens